Chromium browsers

 1.1 Chromium

-Chromium is the open source browser at the core of the Google Chrome browser.
-It’s missing some google widgets and sync technology, but also probably spies on you less.
+Chromium is the open-source browser at the core of the Google Chrome browser.
+It’s missing some Google widgets and sync technology but probably spies on you less.

 1.2 Google Chrome

 The closed-source version of the Chromium project.
 Chrome is making changes that seem likely to sap autonomy and give advertisers your data, and it does suspicious user tracking.
-On the other hand, the ecosystem contains cool extensions that I like to use, and is a dominant standard so stuff is very likley to work on it.
+On the other hand, the ecosystem contains cool extensions that I like to use and is a dominant standard, so stuff is very likely to work on it.

 Chrome is sometimes (but not always) subject to the same odd emoji quirk as Brave, below.